They’re everywhere. You may even live with one or two or…

 I always enjoy hearing from you!
 Please take a minute to say ‘hi’ and share your thoughts below.

-Would you do me a favor — if this article blessed or helped you today — would you share it with someone else?
+If this article blessed or helped you today — would you bless me by sharing it with someone else?
 Maybe a friend, coworker, or family member…

 Don’t forget to leave your prayer requests…